phuang1024/BMusic/docs/general/install.rst

 ----------

-If you have not already (most likely if you never touched scripting before), choose a new, dedicated folder for the new Blender Python libraries we will install.
+If you have not already (most likely if you never touched scripting before), choose a new, dedicated folder for the Blender Python libraries we will install.

 - This is separate from the system Python's libraries.
-- Place it somewhere where you won't touch for a while; if you modify the path, you also need to change it in Blender's settings (see below).
+- Place it somewhere where you won't touch for a while; if you modify the path, you also need to change it in Blender's preferences (see below).

 ----